 Explore the resources below to get help finding a health care provider:

 - State HIV/AIDS Hotlines, from HRSA

 If you need help finding a health care provider or referrals for treatment services in your area, call your state’s HIV/AIDS hotline.
 The Health Resources and Services Administration (HRSA) maintains a list of HIV/AIDS hotlines for all 50 states, the District of Columbia, the Virgin Islands, and Puerto Rico.

 - Find Ryan White HIV/AIDS Medical Care Providers, from HRSA

-This database from AIDS.gov can help you locate HIV testing centers, mental health and family planning services, medical centers participating in the Ryan White Program, housing assistance, and substance abuse treatment facilities in your area.
+This database from HIV.gov can help you locate HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance, and substance abuse treatment facilities in your area.